liamawhite/istio-dev-framework/README.md

 This repo allows an Istio developer to quickly run code in their local Istio repo in a kube cluster during development.

-Currently functionality is limited to Pilot but PRs are welcome!
+Currently functionality is limited to Pilot and proxy agents in Pilot/Bookinfo but PRs are welcome!

 ## Prerequisites